 Responsibilities for this position include but are not limited to:

-At this time you must have occasional availability on Mondays and/or Wednesdays from 8:30-11 am to participate in this program.
+Occasional availability on Mondays and/or Wednesdays from 8:30-11 am is preferred to participate in this program, but not required.
 The schedule for this volunteer position is fairly flexible, and volunteers can take on as many clients as their availability and capacity will allow.

 Volunteers are legally bound to act on behalf of the patient while the Baker Act is in place, which can be a period of 6 weeks or greater.
 These individuals are currently at their lowest levels of functioning due to their crisis.
 They often have a lack of awareness or insight into their condition or level of wellness.
 The most common diagnoses that advocates are requested for are Schizophrenia, Bipolar disorder, Psychosis, and Schizo-affective disorder.
 Volunteers are often accompanied by staff members while visiting the clients.

 An interview is required only for volunteer seeking individuals.
 A four hour certification training is required to be a Guardian Advocate.
 There is a nominal fee for a level 2 background check for volunteers.

 If you’d like to apply for this opportunity, email Lindsey Lane at LLane@mhacf.org and Morgan Stepp at Mstepp@mhacf.org with your resume and availability.
 The subject of the email should read “Guardian Advocate Applicant“.
 Any additional questions about the position will be thoroughly discussed in the interview.